Taiwing/override/level04/README.md

 # Cant trace me (level04)

 This [binary](source.c) is a simple case of `gets` being used and being as vulnerable as ever.
-The all `fork`/`ptrace` setup just makes it hard to use gdb on this program's child process.
+The `fork`/`ptrace` setup just makes it hard to use gdb on this program's child process.
 But this is not really needed.
 From gdb we still can see how the stack looks like.
 We can compute how many bytes of padding we need instead of seeing it empirically with test payloads as we do usually.

 Since this is a classic `gets` buffer overflow we can overwrite by any number of bytes we need, which means that we can simply execute a